Veterans Memorial Bridge

 Bridge Information

-The Veterans Memorial Bridge, also known as the Gramercy Bridge, is a through truss bridge over the Mississippi River.
-It was built in 1989, making it the second newest Mississippi River Crossings in Louisiana (The John James Audubon Bridge was built in 2011).
+The Veterans Memorial Bridge, also known as the Gramercy Bridge, is a cantilevered Warren through truss bridge over the Mississippi River.
+It was built in 1989, making it the second newest Mississippi River Crossings in Louisiana (The John James Audubon Bridge was built in 2011 and holds the title of the newest bridge).
+The center main span is one of the longest of its type in the world, and it is one of the tallest bridges on the lower Mississippi.

-In the 1970’s, the Louisiana Department of Highways, District 2 operate 3 ferries, the Luling–Destrehan Ferry, the Edgard–Reserve Ferry, the pedestrian Taft–Norco Ferry.
+In the 1970’s (prior to the construction of this bridge), the Louisiana Department of Highways operated 3 ferries, the Luling–Destrehan Ferry, the Edgard–Reserve Ferry, and the pedestrian Taft–Norco Ferry.
 On the morning of October 20, 1976, the Luling–Destrehan Ferry collided with a Norwegian tanker and sank.
 Of the 96 passengers and crew abord the ferry, 78 were killed, making this the deadliest ferry disaster in United States history.
-It was later determined that the ferry pilot was intoxicated, and failed to notice or react to the tanker.
+It was later determined that the ferry pilot was intoxicated and failed to notice or react to the tanker.
 This accident spurred changes in maritime law and caused the state to focus on removing the ferries.
 The Hale Boggs Memorial Bridge opened in 1983 to replace the Luling–Destrehan Ferry and the Veterans Memorial Bridge opened in 1989 to replace the Edgard–Reserve Ferry.
 The Taft–Norco Ferry still operates, and none of the Mississippi River Bridges in Louisiana allow pedestrians.

 References